-Using the gradient line you can specify the color of the point.
+Using the spectral bar, you can specify the color of the point.
 Also, you can use the color selection dialog, which is displayed by clicking on the color square.

-The Color check-box indicates whether the point displays the selected color shown in the square box to the right.
-Smaller squares represent the last five colors used when creating the gradient.
+The Color check-box enables/disables for the point the selected color shown in the square box to the right.
+Smaller squares represent the last colors used when creating the gradient.
 If the check-box is disabled, the color of this point is determined depending on adjacent pixels and cannot be changed.

 The Opacity (0-100) check-box controls the transparency of the gradient at that point.
 If the Opacity value is less than the maximum, the transparency of the gradient varies smoothly from point to point.
 If the check-box is disabled, the transparency of the gradient at that point cannot be changed and depends on the total opacity of the gradient.